abassanini/https---github.com-abassanini-tech-test-infra-solved/README.md

 ```
 virsh define assets/vm.xml
 ```
-> The main shell script `service-run.sh` will try to guess the target ip address.
+> The main shell script `main.sh` will try to guess the target ip address.
 If the VM is running on a remote host, the discovery will not be possible.
-In this scenario, please configure the VM IP in the `$TARGET_IP` shell variable.
+In this scenario, please configure the VM IP in the `$TARGET_IP` shell variable or as execution option (-t).
 Further instructions in the following sections
 - Start the VM
 ```
 virsh start immfly-debian10